harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 You do a lot of dancing to configure it, and then once it is configured you run `vdirsyncer` and it syncs your directory to another place.

-It works natively with carddav (apple, fruit, etc) a few other providers (mainly google using their various contact apis).
+It works natively with carddav (apple, fruux, etc) a few other providers (mainly google using their various contact apis).
 Vdirsyncer is in the middle of a much needed rewrite/migration to rust - but is working.

 I am using it to sync my *main* contacts directory to my main google contacts addressbook.

-My google contacts addressbook is my phones address book of record.
+My google contacts addressbook is my phone's address book of record.

 This works OK.
 I tried a handful of carddav providers (apple, fruux) and google was the most reliable strangely.
 It also had the benefit of having a rational and easy to use interface available on the web.